 «Previous Next»

-Mike Hodgson, Fruitport, Mich., wanted a small “go-anywhere, do-anything” tractor so he built his own “half-track” tractor by mounting steel tracks on back of a Sears 16 hp. garden tractor.
+Mike Hodgson, Fruitport, Mich., wanted a small “go-anywhere, do-anything” tractor so he built his own “half-track” tractor by mounting steel tracks on the back of a Sears 16-hp. garden tractor.
 A manually-operated boom can be bolted on between the tracks.

-The tractor is equipped with steel tracks that measure 10 1/2 wide.
-They ride over the tractor’s rear tires and also over 2 heavy-duty, 10-ply tires connected by an axle that Hodgson mounted on back.
+The tractor is equipped with steel tracks.
+They ride over the tractor’s rear tires and over two heavy-duty 10-ply tires connected by an axle that Hodgson mounted on the back.

 The tracks were made by modifying the tracks off an old Bobcat skid loader that he bought at an auction.
 “The half-bars on the tracks were spaced too far apart to provide good traction, so I made a homemade jig and mounted it on my log splitter to make more bars.
 I welded them on between the existing ones,” says Hodgson.

-A home-built steel frame connects the add-on rear axle to a steel plate that Hodgson bolted vertically on back of the tractor.
-A pair of 3-pt. top links are bolted to the plate, and a pair of big turnbuckles is connected to them and to the axle.
-“The turnbuckles work as track slack adjusters and also provide a pivot point for the frame, which allows the tracks to move up and down freely,” says Hodgson.
+A home-built steel frame connects the add-on rear axle to a steel plate Hodgson bolted vertically on the back of the tractor.
+A pair of 3-pt. top links are bolted to the plate, and a pair of big turnbuckles are connected to them and the axle.
+“The turnbuckles work as track slack adjusters and provide a pivot point for the frame, which allows the tracks to move up and down freely,” says Hodgson.

 A pair of vertically-mounted spindles mounted behind the boom provide suspension when lifting big loads.